bartczernicki/Articles/20240128-OptimizeGenerativeAIStrategyEssentialInsightsFromOpenAIAnnouncements/Readme.md

 With the new embedding models, OpenAI has made several innovations:
 - New embedding model version(s) promoted to v3
 - Improved performance (similarity search & match) with the v3 models over v2.
-Note the [embedding leadearboard rankkings](https://huggingface.co/spaces/mteb/leaderboard)
+Note the [embedding leaderboard rankings](https://huggingface.co/spaces/mteb/leaderboard)
 - New v3 embedding models offered in varying dimension sizes from 256 to 3072 vector dimensions, offering a huge performance improvement for smaller dimension sizes

 After the vectors are "translated" from a sentence/phrase/document into a vector, in order to compare it to another sentence/phrase/document math needs to be performed between the vectors to gauge their semantic similarity.
 This is usually done by distance formulas like cosine or dot product calculations.
 As you can imagine, if there are less vectors (smaller dimension size) there is less math to perform (less floating points to add, multiply, square etc.) This optimization can dramatically lead to massive performance gains!
 Below are results of a simple test, comparing varying OpenAI v3 dimension sizes.
 For example, performing cosine similarity on a 256 dimension size is 76% faster than the 1536 dimension size.
 There is a tradeoff with smaller dimension sized models in accuracy performance and smaller token context size.